codex-academy/FunctionFun/readme.md

 # Function fun

-See the two scenarios below.
-Use them to practice your javascript and logical thinking skills.
+Two scenarios to help you practice your javascript and logical thinking skills.

 First help a friend to figure out if it's [winter or not](winter.md).